michaelpq/michaelpq.github.io/manuals/arch-linux/misc-configuration/postgres-docs-and-sgml-catalogs/index.markdown

 PostgreSQL documentation does not compile natively on ArchLinux.
 There are 2 problems explaining why.

-  * Those catalog files were not added in jade package for html files
+  * Those catalog files were not added in jade package for html files.
-  * docbook 4.2 are not included correctly in installation, has to be installed manually
+  * docbook 4.2 are not included correctly in installation, has to be installed manually.

 You might need to install first those packages, some of them being available only from AUR with [yaourt](/manuals/arch-linux/yaourt/).

     jade
     docbook-dsssl